 Bigg Boss Tamil 3: Mohan Vaidya To Be Eliminated From Kamal Haasan’s Show Tomorrow?

-It is no secret that 2019 was not a good year actor Kamal Haasan.
-The veteran actor-filmmaker suffered a big blow when Vishwaroopam 2 underperformed at the box office and ailed to impress critics.
-The film, a sequel t the 2013 release Vishwaroopam, never clicked with tthe masses and this proved to be its downfall.
-With the Vishwaroopam 2 debacle behind him, Kamal is currently busy hosting Bigg Boss Tamil 3, which kicked of a nearly three weeks ago.
+It is no secret that 2019 was not a good year for actor Kamal Haasan.
+The veteran actor-filmmaker suffered a big blow when Vishwaroopam 2 underperformed at the box office and failed to impress critics.
+The film, a sequel to the 2013 release Vishwaroopam, never clicked with the masses and this proved to be its downfall.
+With the Vishwaroopam 2 debacle behind him, Kamal is currently busy hosting Bigg Boss Tamil 3, which kicked off nearly three weeks ago.

 Last week, actress Fathima Babu became the first housemate to be eliminated and this created a great deal of buzz amongst fans with some of them saying that she deserved a longer stint on the show.